psk91/hello-world/README.md

-# hello-world
+# python-toolbox
-First repository for generally useful finance and actuarial code
+Repository of generally useful python projects for financial and actuarial analysis